Start out on the right financial foot by selecting a repayment plan that works for you.

 - The repayment period may extend past the standard 10 years.

-- Borrowers can make smaller monthly payments by extending the repayment period to 25 years, as opposed to the standard 10-year repayment period.
+- You can make smaller monthly payments by extending the repayment period to 25 years, as opposed to the standard 10-year repayment period.
+The payments may be fixed or graduated.

 - This option is available only to borrowers with: